-The two instrument channels for each SFP will be powered normally by separate power supplies backed up by rechargeable or replaceable batteries.
-The backup power sources will have sufficient capacity to maintain the level indication function until offsite power or other emergency resource availability is reasonably assured consistent with NEI 12-02 guidance.
+The two instrumentation channels for each unit will be powered normally by separate power supplies backed up by rechargeable or replaceable batteries.
+The backup power sources will have sufficient capacity to maintain the level indication function until offsite power or other emergency resource availability is reasonably assured.

-Information is not available within the 28-day response period allotted for this RAI.
-Duke Energy anticipates submitting a response to RAI-6 for ONS in the February 2014 Six-Month Status Report for the Implementation of Order EA-12-051.
+Information is not available within the 30-day response period for this RAI.
+Duke Energy anticipates submitting a response to this RAI for Catawba in the February 2014 six-month status report for the implementation of Order EA-12-051.